garrettmatsuda/NUDM_Tech_Challenge/README.md

 Submission Deadline: Thursday 1/31/19 6pm

-Final Presentations: Friday 2/1/19 12pm-2pm
+Final Presentations: Friday 2/1/19 12pm-2pm Norris Big Ten Room (104)

 # Submitting Work

 Instructions are provided in the following Google Drive.
 Please also submit your work to this Drive!

 https://drive.google.com/open?id=1jyzgY8YqgbSwkuutfAcMLXgOYmZmXBhg

+# Final Presentations

+Final presentations should explain and demonstrate how your solution works and how it addresses your chosen problem.

+In addition, reference to the categories defined in the rubric will help the judging committee to better understand your work.

 # Problem Statements: